Konduga

 Konduga is a community in Borno State, Nigeria and the center of a Local Government Area of the same name about 25 km to the southeast of Maiduguri, situated on the north bank of the Ngadda River.
 The population of the Konduga Local Government Area is about 13,400.

 It is one of the sixteen LGAs that constitute the Borno Emirate, a traditional state located in Borno State, Nigeria.
-The primary languages are Shuwa Arabic, Kanuri Maffa and Wandala / Malgwa.
+The primary languages are Shuwa Arabic, Kanuri, Mafa and Wandala / Malgwa.

 It is the birthplace of Senator Kaka Mallam Yale.